Matrix product states and the decay of quantum conditional mutual information: Conclusion

 \section{Conclusion}

 In this paper we considered a system $ABC$ as shown in Fig.\ref{dg:red_dens_op}(a) and (b), prepared in an infinite uniform matrix product state with density operator $\rho_{ABC}$, illustrated in Fig.\ref{dg:red_dens_op}(c).
 We proved that the QCMI, denoted $I(A:C|B)$, is bounded by an exponentially decaying function in the asymptotic limit of large size $|B|$ of the separating region.
-By taking advantage of the more direct methods of estimation than in \cite{qcmi-decay}, we have improved the exponent of the asymptotic bounding function for QCMI by a factor of 4.
+By taking advantage of the more direct methods of estimation than in Ref. \onlinecite{qcmi-decay}, we have improved the exponent of the asymptotic bounding function for QCMI by a factor of 4.
+We showed that the newly obtained exponent cannot be further improved.
 We have also shown that $\rho_{ABC}$ is close to an exact quantum Markov chain $\tilde{\rho}_{ABC}$ in the trace distance, which is also bounded by an exponentially decaying function.
-Compared to \cite{qcmi-decay}, the exponent of the latter function is improved by a factor of 2.
-We speculate that the achieved asymptotic bounds are tight.
+Compared to Ref. \onlinecite{qcmi-decay}, the exponent of the latter function is improved by a factor of 2.
 The theory was supported by numerical experiments in which the QCMI is computed for a collection of matrix product states generated by sampling their generating isometries with respect to Haar measure.